snowdriftcoop/snowdrift/BUILD.md

 general-purpose blocker extension installed on your browser, you may need to add an exception to your blocker settings for the development site.

-### Manual rebuild

-As an alternate build option, you can run the repl via `./build.sh ghci`.
-In that case, you must manually rebuild and restart the site, whereas the plain `./build.sh` option (which is the same as `./build.sh devel`) will rebuild and restart automatically for most changes.

-Also, **manual rebuild is always required whenever you:**

-* add new dependencies (i.e. edit the `build-depends` in `Snowdrift.cabal`)
-* update any extra binaries such as the payment processing script or the email daemon.

-To manually rebuild the site when otherwise using `./build.sh`, run:

-    stack build

-NB: In rare cases, you may need to run `stack clean` if building fails to recognize a change.

 #### Updating static files

 To make builds recognize changes to the static directory, run: